 Accredited Laboratory Testing Services

-Greencap’s on-site and mobile laboratories are accredited by the world-recognised NATA in Australia and IANZ in New Zealand.
+Greencap’s on-site and mobile laboratories are accredited by the world-recognised NATA in Australia.

-Greencap has the largest network of NATA-accredited Asbestos Testing Laboratories in Australia and also operates an IANZ-accredited laboratory in New Zealand.
+Greencap has the largest network of NATA-accredited Asbestos Testing Laboratories in Australia.

 Under WHS Regulations the only way to confirm the presence or absence of asbestos within a material is for a sample of the material to be analysed by an accredited/approved laboratory.
 WHS Regulations also specify for all asbestos removal requiring a Class A asbestos removal licence, an air-monitoring program must be implemented to ensure the control measures do not release airborne asbestos fibre (also required for Class B removal in SA).